motet-a/corewar/README.md

 * The virtual machine, which runs `.cor` files.

-The assembler source files are in the `asm` directory, and the virtual machine source files are in the `vm` directory.
+The assembler source files are in the `asm` directory, and the virtual machine source files are in the `corewar` directory.

 The `libcw` directory contains shared stuff between the assembler and the VM.